airpair/authoring-guide/post.md

 Synopsis
 > So you're interested in blogging? `{<3}` **Thank you** for considering AirPair a home to share your creativity and knowledge.
-The top 20% of posts on airpair.com <sup>[AirPair Posts](https://www.airpair.com/posts) Section (at airpair.com/posts)</sup>
+The top 20% of posts on airpair.com<sup>[AirPair Posts](https://www.airpair.com/posts) Section (at airpair.com/posts)</sup>
 get viewed on average more than 150,000 times within 12 months!
 Publishing top content rarely comes with instant gratification.
 40% of posts submitted to the `community review` process do not make it through to published.
 This guide includes background, guidelines and tips to best leverage community help to improve your post's ratings and ultimately attract more readers.
-Developers of all levels of writing beginner through advanced topics are welcome. **Read this guide in full BEFORE submitting your post to the community.**
+Developers of all levels are welcome to contribute beginner through advanced content. **Read this guide in full BEFORE submitting posts to the community.**

 ## 1. Community values

 AirPair's mission is to share software knowledge.
-In our verbiage, being an *"expert"* does not necessarily involve mastering "cutting-edge" knowledge.
+In our verbiage, being an *"expert"* does not necessarily involve mastering cutting-edge knowledge.
-An *AirPair Expert* is about attaining enough proficiency in both *technical knowledge* and *expression* to effectively communicate and teach beginner or advanced concepts.
+An *AirPair Expert* is someone who has attained enough proficiency in both *technical knowledge* and *expression* to effectively communicate and teach a concept of any difficulty from beginner through advanced.

-Advantages of publishing on AirPair include *(1)* positioning yourself to get hired to consult around knowledge you present and *(2)* connecting with other experts in your domain that want to share similar passions by helping refine and evolve your posts.
+Advantages of publishing on AirPair include *(1)* positioning yourself as an Expert available to consult on the knowledge you present and *(2)* connecting with other experts in your domain that want to share similar passions by helping refine and evolve your posts.

 Publishing on AirPair is as much about learning through helping as learning through help.
-When deciding to publish here, you should be intersted in more than your own posts and either *(a)* be wanting to help others at least a few hours each month over live Airpair pair programming sessions or *(b)* already reviewing posts by others.
+When deciding to publish here, you should be intersted in more than your own posts and either *(a)* be wanting to help others over (paid) live pair programming sessions or *(b)* already reviewing posts by others.

 ## 2. An evolution in progress

 ### 2.1 Platform

-AirPair Post Section <sup>1</sup> is one of fastest growing and most trafficked software blogs ever.
+AirPair's Post Section<sup>1</sup> is one of fastest growing and most trafficked software blogs ever.
 That said, we recognize our tooling as half complete and due for more polish.
 Most folks perceive AirPair as big company.
 It's acutally run with lots of love `{<3}` by one person.
-The authoring features usually get a wave of attenion every 3-6 months.
+The authoring features get a wave of attenion every 3-6 months.

 ### 2.2 Community etiquette